Susan Sherman

-Susan Sherman is an American author, poet, playwright, and a founder of IKON Magazine.
+Susan Sherman (born July 10, 1939) is an American author, poet, playwright, and a founder of IKON Magazine.
 Sherman's poems "convey the different voices of those who have felt the pang of suffering and burning of injustice."

-Biography and career
+Biography

+Susan Sherman was born in Philadelphia on July 10, 1939, to a first-generation Jewish American mother and father, a Russian Jewish immigrant.
+Sherman grew up in Los Angeles, California, and worked on her school's student newspaper in high school.

-Born in Philadelphia in 1939, Sherman grew up in California, graduated from University of California at Berkeley in philosophy and English in 1961 and received an MA from Hunter College in New York in 1967 in philosophy.
-She began writing poetry at Berkeley, during the years of the San Francisco Renaissance.
-Her initiation into political activism began when she took part in demonstrations against the violence perpetrated on students during the House Un-American Activities police riots in San Francisco in 1960.
+Sherman attended the University of California at Berkeley, majoring in philosophy and English and graduating with her BA in 1961.
+She began writing poetry at Berkeley, during the years of the San Francisco Renaissance, and won the university's Emily Chamberlain Cook Poetry Award in 1960.
+She also became politically active, taking part in demonstrations against the violence perpetrated on students during the House Un-American Activities police riots in San Francisco in 1960.
+She also received an MA from Hunter College in New York in 1967 in philosophy.

-After Sherman moved to New York in 1961, she continued being artistically and politically active.
-In the 1960s she became part of the poetry scene at Les Deux Magots and Le Metro Café in the East Village and became a theater critic for The Village Voice and poetry editor of The Nation.
+After graduating from Berkeley, Sherman moved to New York City and became active in the theater, poetry, and activist scenes of the East Village.
+She was involved in the literary circles at Les Deux Magots and Le Metro Café, and helped organize readings alongside Allen Katzman, Paul Blackburn, and Carol Bergé.
+Sherman served as the poetry editor for The Nation and The Village Voice, to which she also contributed theater reviews and classified ads.
+She first met writer Grace Paley while working at The Village Voice.

 She continued to write reviews for many newspapers and periodicals including The Women's Review of Books, Cineaste Magazine and The New York Times Book Review.
+Her poetry has been featured in The Ladder, Judson Review, Intrepid, and Wormwood Review.
 In 1965, she taught at the opening of the Free University of New York (renamed the Free School) and later at the Alternate U.

 Sherman was a founder and the editor of IKON magazine (first issue publication February, 1967), a journal devoted to the synthesis of art and political engagement, and the elimination of the authority of the critic as the arbiter of the creative process, and in the late 60s opened IKONbooks, an alternative bookstore which served as a cultural and movement center.

 Starting in the early 60s, Sherman began writing plays.
 She has had twelve original plays produced at Hardware Poets Playhouse, La Mama ETC, Tribeca Labs, Good Shepherd Faith Presbyterian Church, and St. Clement's Space.
 Sections of her play "10 Lbs. of Ground" was shown on WCBS-TV, and her English adaptation from Spanish of Cuban playwright Pepe Carril's Shango de Ima, originally produced at La Mama ETC, was video-taped by Global Village for television.
 The Nuyorican Production won 11 AUDELCO awards in 1996.